Brunomvsilva/VESPA-SoC/README.md

 # VeSPA - System on Chip

-_A custom RISC-based processor implemented on FPGA for educational exploration of computer architecture and digital design._
+_A custom 5-stage pipelined CPU implemented on FPGA and based on the VeSPA ISA, designed for educational exploration of computer architecture and digital design._

 ---